al1fandi/alifandi-data-analytics-portfolio/README.md

 * The smart device data analysis is useful to gain insights into how consumers use Bellabeat's smart devices and will further guide the marketing strategy for the company.
 * The results of the analysis will be presented to the executive team along with recommendations for Bellabeat's marketing strategy.
 * Smart device usage data is viewed based on daily activity, calories, intensity, sleep time, and weight.
-* This analysis uses 5 selected tables with a total of 45,618 queries from the entire database of 18 tables.
+* This analysis uses 5 selected tables with a total of 45,618 rows from the entire database of 18 tables.
 * The entire analysis using R programming language.

-You can access to it [HERE](https://al1fandi.github.io/Bellabeat_Case_Study/)
+You can access to it **[HERE](https://al1fandi.github.io/Bellabeat_Case_Study/)